Alternative Debt Solutions

 Store Card Debt

-Buying a home is a dream for many but, for those with high amounts of debt and poor credit ratings, getting a mortgage may not feel possible.
-An IVA is one such option to get back on top of your debts and start making the dream a reality.
+Buying a home is a dream for many but, for those with high amounts of debt and poor credit ratings, getting a mortgage may feel impossible.
+An IVA could be an option that helps you get on top of your debts to start making that dream a reality.

-If you want to get credit with an IVA, any sum worth more than £500 has to get written approval from your insolvency practitioner.
+While you are on an IVA the chances of you getting a mortgage are, unfortunately, very slim.
+Any credit you want to obtain while on your IVA, worth more than £500, has to get written approval from your insolvency practitioner.
 As the whole point of this agreement is to help you get back on top of your finances, taking out a mortgage may put the IVA in unnecessary risk.

 Although you can make an application with your current financial situation, if you’re still struggling to repay what you owe, adding a mortgage to the mix would only likely cause additional problems.
 In this situation, providers would probably also refuse your request.

 Getting a mortgage after an IVA – when you’re in better financial shape – should result in you getting better rates and deals.